Macrosoma hedylaria

 Macrosoma hedylaria is moth-like butterfly described by William Warren in 1894.
 It belongs to the family Hedylidae.
 Originally it belonged to the genus Phellinodes.
 Malcolm J. Scoble combined it with Macrosoma in 1986.

 Distribution

-The species is found Eastern Colombia, the Amazonas area of Venezuela, across Brazil from the northwest to the northeast and south to below Sao Paulo in the east of that country.
+The species is found Eastern Colombia, the Amazonas area of Venezuela, across Brazil from the northwest to the northeast and south to below São Paulo in the east of that country.
 Peru, on either side of the Andes down to Lima in the west.

 Description

 Wings

 The wings are greyish-brown color with white and black markings.
 Forewing is medially semi-translucent with prominent triangular white patch on costa.
 The apex is of pale chestnut color.
 Hindwing medially semi-translucent with dark grey-brown broder.
 The semi-translucent area of the hindwing has dark, poorly defined spot beneath it.The length of the forewing is 22–27 mm.

 Genitalia

 Male

 Following are the characteristics of the male genitalia: